Neurus1970/models/README.md

-# Default Probability & Credit Score API
+# Default Probability Prediction API

 [![Maintainability](https://api.codeclimate.com/v1/badges/e74308bdc62b801f3112/maintainability)](https://codeclimate.com/github/Neurus1970/models/maintainability) [![Test Coverage](https://api.codeclimate.com/v1/badges/e74308bdc62b801f3112/test_coverage)](https://codeclimate.com/github/Neurus1970/models/test_coverage)

-An API exposing the credit score and default probability for the individual and SMEs debtors in the market.
+An API exposing the future default probability for the individual and SMEs debtors in the market.
-The score is updated every month and __provides an estimated default probability with a 12 months time horizon__, this is produced by a Machine Learning model certified by the corporation.
-The mehtod by wich the score is calculated is beyond the scope of this document.
-The main objective of this document is to provide a guide to use this API and allow the integration with other systems that can implement a ReST interface to request the default probability (or credit score) of a particular individual or SME.
+The score is updated every month and __it provides an estimated default probability within a 12 months time horizon__, this is produced by a Machine Learning model certified by the corporation.
+The mehtod by wich this probability is calculated is beyond the scope of this document.
+The main objective of this document is to provide a guide to __use__ this ReST API and a mechanism to easily integrate with other systems able to use an HTTP ReST interface to request the default probability (or credit score) of a particular individual or SME.

-There are two endpoints for this models `/individuals` which provides the score information asociated with the physical persons, and the `/pymes` endpoint grants access to SMEs operating in the regulated market.
+There are two endpoints for this models `/individuals` which provides the score information asociated with physical persons, and the `/pymes` endpoint grants access to the score of the SMEs operating in the regulated market.

 ## Physical persons score